 Call Us Today For a FREE Debt Consultation: (214) 760-7777

 This year, you can shop smarter and still get gifts for everyone on your list, all while avoiding additional credit card debt.
-With a bit of planning and a smidgen of self control, you won’t have to be afraid of this year’s holiday shopping season. (more…)
+With some planning and a little bit of self-control, you won’t have to worry that this year’s holiday shopping season will break the bank.
+To help lessen the stress of holiday shopping, we put together a list of 8 holiday shopping tips that will help you shop responsibly and avoid adding more credit card debt: (more…)

 7 Tips for Saving Money and Avoiding Debt